The average salary for a Public Policy Analyst is $58,466.

-Analyze, coordinate, and document current public policy and make recommendations for policy agenda.
+- Analyze, coordinate, and document current public policy and make recommendations for policy agenda.

-Prepare presentations, documents, and reports for a variety of audiences on current and proposed policies.
+- Prepare presentations, documents, and reports for a variety of audiences on current and proposed policies.

-Identify and engage key individuals and organizations for relationship development and outreach.
+- Identify and engage key individuals and organizations for relationship development and outreach.

 Explore the most common career paths for Public Policy Analyst.
 Thickness and color of lines indicates popularity of movement from one job to the next.
 Visit our career path planner